 - Check homework, sign parent forms, pack backpacks

 - Prep Breakfast (overnight oats are a easy & filling breakfast for school days!)

-3) Make Sure All The Basic Needs are Being Met
+3) Make Sure The Basic Needs are Met First

 Kids can better handle transitions and new experiences when they are rested, aren’t hungry and feel prepared.
 Kids who are anxious tend to eat a little bit less and being hungry can feed a bad mood and anxious behavior.

 Two weeks before school starts, get your kids to bed at an appropriate time based on when they need to wake up and get ready for school.
 Make sure they’re getting enough rest based on their age and how active they are during the day.

 4) Don’t Just Give Reassurance – Problem-Solve Together